Overview - The Estate & Lake

 Tent Lodge Cottage is one of the three adjoining cottages, created from an old 18th century stable set around the central courtyard.
-From the kitchen door there is a little private patio garden space for you to relax.
-The short walk across the meadow brings you to the lake shore and the private jetties.
+From the kitchen door there is a little private walled patio garden space for you to relax.
+The short walk down the track brings you to the lake shore and the private jetties.

-From the little walled patio you step into an open plan sitting room and kitchen/dinning area.
+From the little walled patio you step into an open plan sitting room and kitchen/dining area.
 To one end is the well equipped kitchen, making for easy catering and pleasant dining.
-To the other the sitting room area has soft lighting, two sofas and is comfortable to relax around the open fire after a day on the lake or in the fells and forest.
+To the other the sitting room area has soft lighting, two sofas and is comfortable to relax around the log burning stove after a day on the lake or in the fells and forest.

 Upstairs are two bedrooms; the master double is bright and airy with views of the lake, the twin overlooks the main courtyard to Tinkler Beck Farm and Cottage.

 The bathroom is well appointed with bath, overhead shower, hand basin and WC.

 Gardens, Grounds & The Lake Shore

 Outside there is a little private walled garden area for you to relax.
 Beyond this are the grounds and the lake shore where you can swim, picnic or simply while away some time gazing out on one of the finest lake views.